 With around 33,000 boats sharing 2,000 miles of canals and rivers, some rules to fairly share the mooring space are helpful.

 “Please pass on our thanks to the officer who looks after Nantwich on the Shroppie.
 She has been so helpful following my husband’s accident.”Boater

 One of the great things about canal boating is the ability to tie up almost anywhere.
 However, every boater depends on boatyard services in one form or another.
-These businesses are only viable because of the numbers of leisure boaters, who in turn depend on being able to tie up for short periods to go ashore.
+These businesses depend on boats being able to tie up for short periods to go ashore.

 “Just wanted to thank you so much for allowing us our overstay.
 I am feeling a lot better now and we moved on at the weekend but it was a much needed rest and made appointments much easier to get to at the time."Boater